aolenevme/gurus-kata-notes/UNCLE_BOB_BLOG.md

 14. [Why is Estimating so Hard?](https://blog.cleancoder.com/uncle-bob/2012/04/20/Why-Is-Estimating-So-Hard.html)
 > **"Tasks that appear easy for a human to solve are often described by complex procedures.** So when estimating, make sure you aren\`t affected by the apparent ease of that task.
-> Look below the surface to try to enumerate the number of procedural elements.
+> Look below the surface to try to enumerate the number of procedural elements."

-> And if anyone tries to tell you that your estimate is bogus because the task is so simple, ask them to write down the procedure for tying their shoes."
+> "And if anyone tries to tell you that your estimate is bogus because the task is so simple, ask them to write down the procedure for tying their shoes."